 Do you enjoy cooking and traditional foods?
 The Mennonite Heritage Center, Harleysville, is sponsoring a hearth cooking workshop on Saturday, September 29, 2018, from 9:00 am to 1:00 pm.
 This hands-on class will be led by historian Ruth Konrad who has demonstrated both hearth cooking and weaving at the Apple Butter Frolic.
 The instructor will discuss the best types of wood for hearth cooking, safety tips, the cooking utensils needed for cooking over wood coals and historic recipes.
 Participants will

-The Mennonite Heritage Center, 565 Yoder Rd, Harleysville, announces a special basket weaving workshop on Saturday, April 29, 2017 from 9:30 am to 3:30 pm led by master basket weaver Karen Wychock.
+The Mennonite Heritage Center announces a basket weaving workshop on Saturday, September 29, 2018 from 9:30 am to 3:30 pm led by master basket weaver Karen Wychock.

 Working over a wooden mold in the manner of the Shakers, students will be weaving a tote basket just in time for their summer farmer’s market purchases or for a day at the beach!
 The tote basket will be made of a combination of reed and oak.
 The body of the basket